 Duodenal ulcers

 Duodenal ulcers occur in the duodenum, which is the first part of the small intestine.
-They are also caused by H. pylori infection but more commonly caused by NSAID use.
-Other risk factors for duodenal ulcers include smoking, drinking too much alcohol, and having a family history of ulcers.
+They’re commonly linked to H. pylori or NSAID use, with smoking, alcohol, or family history as risk factors.

 Differences between gastric and duodenal ulcers